jkschermer/Simple-Weather-App/README.md

 ## Installation
 To build and run the app locally, follow these steps:

-1. Clone the repository to your local machine using Git: bash
+1. Clone the repository to your local machine using: git clone https://github.com/jkschermer/SimpleApp.git
-Copy code
-git clone https://github.com/jkschermer/SimpleApp.git
 2. Open the project in Android Studio.